AustinJVC/AustinJVC/README.md

 ---

 I’m currently finishing my Computer Information Systems degree out in Canada.
-I write code, break (and fix) everything, and ship software that’s both functional *and* intentional.
+I write code, break (then fix) everything, and ship stuff that’s built to be functional *and* intentional.
-I’m into systems that respect users, tools that stay out of the way, and platforms that don't need a ToS longer than a novel.
+I’m into systems that respect users, tools that stay out of the way, and platforms that don't need a ToS as long as a novel.

 ---